dickinson-comp378-fa2025/comp378-web/hw/classic-paper.md

 The two classic paper assignments (CP1 and CP2) each have the same structure, described in the following sequence of steps.

 1. Carefully read the assigned readings.
-Make notes (preferably handwritten on paper) that you can bring with you to the discussion session.
+Make notes that you can bring with you to the discussion session.
+Notes must be handwritten on paper.

 1. Before 8 AM on the day of the discussion session, post at least one question to the Moodle forum for the discussion.